fly2abhishek/web-api-d8/slides.md

 ## Encoder
-* Add support for encoding to new serialization formats
+* Adds support for encoding to new serialization formats

 ```
 /**